Silver-Ore-Team/zBassMusic/docs/docs/user-guide/concepts/index.md

 ### Transitions

-Rules defining how the to schedule the change of a song.
+Rules defining how to schedule the change of a song.
 Transition may define the time span when change occurs and the effects used to switch thet theme.

 ### Zone

-The area where a song will play.
+The area where a song plays.
 Music zone are created using Spacer and a song may be attached to it.

 ## VDFS